 (Paris 1800 - Paris 1892)

-The Nave of the Cathedral at Monreale, Looking East, with a Traveller in the Foreground
+The Nave of the Cathedral at Monreale, Looking West, with a Traveller in the Foreground

 Inscribed Cathedrale de Monreale près de Palerme on the verso.